YBlom1999/PartialShading/README.md

 Feel free to use this application for any educational or personal usage.
 I kindly ask you to refer to this webpage when using this application or code in any form.

-If you have any questions or interested in future visualization projects, feel free to reach out to y.blom@tudelft.nl Let's work together to better understand the partial shading performance of PV modules!
+If you have any questions or interested in future visualization projects, feel free to reach out to y.blom@tudelft.nl.
+Let's work together to better understand the partial shading performance of PV modules!

 With kind regards,